OSHA 10 Hour Training Guide 2026: Online Card, Costs & Rules

 Finding a Course and Getting Your Card

-Since OSHA itself doesn’t conduct the training, you’ll need to find an authorized trainer or training provider.
+Since OSHA itself does not conduct the training, you will need to find an authorized trainer or training provider.

 How to Find a Trainer